What is the Best Form of Therapy in Phobia Treatment?

 The part of our brain known as the Amygdala is a part of our brain’s limbic system that plays a critical role in our fear response.
 It assesses threats from memories of past experiences and then triggers the fight-or-flight reaction.
 This ancient survival mechanism is designed to protect us from danger.
 However, when the amygdala records a non-threatening stimulus as dangerous, it leads to irrational fears or phobias.
 Unfortunately, it is often inaccurate about real danger!

 Inconveniently, the amygdala doesn’t realise that thousands of years have gone by and that we are no longer cavemen living in the bushes.
 We have evolved too quickly for it to have adapted to our current living conditions.
-Back then, everything could kill us, so we needed an heighten sense of danger and precaution.
+Back then, everything could kill us, so we needed a heightened sense of danger and precaution.
 Obviously, this is no longer the case in our modern age.
 The risks to our lives are significantly lower.
 Now, more than ever, humans are living longer and healthier with the aid of modern medicine and science.
+Also, we don’t have giant saber-tooth tigers constantly hunting us down either.

-Unfortunately, our amygdala is not able to communicate with our prefrontal cortex – the more rational side of our brain, that makes better judgement calls and rationalises just how dangerous something actually might be (or might not be)!
+Unfortunately, our amygdala is not able to communicate with our prefrontal cortex – the rational side of our brain.
+The prefrontal cortex is where we can emotionally regulate, strategize, and make plans, consider different angles, and problem-solve.
+Most importantly, it makes better judgment calls about how dangerous something or a situation might actually be (or might not be)!

-Where the prefrontal cortex can understand grey, the amygdala only sees things in black or white (sometimes it doesn’t even see things at all).
+Where the prefrontal cortex can understand grey and everything else in between, the amygdala only sees things in black or white (sometimes it doesn’t even see things at all).

 Hypnotherapy Vs Exposure Therapy Brain Chart

-Our brain would much rather sacrifice new experiences and growth for the ‘better safe than sorry’ approach.
-The amygdala is not, necessarily, willing to let us take risks.
-Our happiness and mental wellbeing are not its priority, but keeping us safe and alive is (and, you might argue, that doesn’t sound particularly bad).
-However, it doesn’t tend to take into account whether we’re spending all our time scared and stressed, which is why our amygdala’s reaction can be disproportionate to the actual threat.
-This helps to explain why phobias so often seem irrational.
+The amygdala would much rather sacrifice new experiences and growth for the ‘better safe than sorry’ approach.
+The amygdala is not willing to let us take risks.
+Our happiness and mental well-being are not its priority, but rather keeping us safe and alive is.
+It wants us to be scared and stressed all of the time, as that means we are vigilant and more likely to survive.
+This is why our amygdala’s reaction can be disproportionate to the actual threat.
+This also helps to explain why phobias so often seem irrational.

-Frustratingly, because the pre-frontal cortex and the amygdala don’t communicate, we can’t simply talk ourselves out of a phobia.
+Frustratingly, because the prefrontal cortex and the amygdala don’t communicate, we can’t simply talk ourselves out of a phobia.
 Therefore, we need to teach the amygdala through taking appropriate actions and creating new positive memories around the fear trigger.
+We can only show this part of our brain, not tell it.
+It only learns through experience.
+If we keep avoiding the fear trigger, unfortunately, we reinforce that the trigger is a real threat.

-So, you can perhaps begin to better understand why avoiding actually facing your fears, and trying the easy hypnotherapy way out, is only going to continue to train your brain in fear.
+So, you can perhaps begin to better understand why avoiding facing your fears is only going to continue to train your brain in fear.
+Therefore, hypnotherapy alone is not the easy way out it portrays.

-There’s more to learn, but if you want more information on fear regulation, and gain a greater insight into exposure therapy, please check out this study.
+It’s a very fascinating subject.
+If you want more information on fear regulation and gain a greater insight into exposure therapy, please check out this study.

 How Avoidance Strengthens Fear

 Think of it this way: when you avoid something you’re scared of, what you’re doing is confirming to your amygdala that the threat is valid and really is something dangerous.
-Again, If it wasn’t dangerous, why would you avoid it?
-So, this avoidance response reinforces the idea that the fear and anxiety experienced over the trigger is justified and necessary for survival.
+Again, if it wasn’t dangerous, why would you avoid it?
+So, each time you avoid the trigger, you actively reinforce the belief that your fear and anxiety are necessary for survival.
+You have a choice: Reinforce fear or reinforce courage.

-It might seem dramatic but this is how our brains are designed to work, and means that your amygdala will only heighten your fear should you encounter the same fear trigger in the future.
+It might seem dramatic, but this is how our brains are designed to work, and it means that your amygdala will only heighten your fear should you encounter the same fear trigger in the future.

-This is how phobias get worse over time.
-Yet, when treated appropriately by qualified practitioner exposure therapy can help break the fear cycle for good.
+This is how and why phobias get worse over time.
+Yet, when treated appropriately by a qualified practitioner, exposure therapy can help break the fear cycle for good.
+And also quicker!
+Many hypnotherapists want several sessions with their clients.
+However, when you combine exposure therapy into the equation, many people only need one session to break the fear.

 The Cycle of The Avoidance Habit